Speaking of Babies

 “I was taking a closer look.
 Your baby dragon is getting big.”

 Edgar smiled his approval and offered her a helping hand down from the nest.
 She accepted and then found herself whisked into his arms.
-Edgar tried to hold her against him for a moment, but being matched in strength now, Eena easily freed herself from his unwanted embrace.
+Edgar tried to hold her against him; however, being matched in strength now, Eena easily freed herself from his unwanted embrace.
 The dejected man pouted—an overdramatized and pitiful display.

 “Knock it off, Edgar.
 Where’s the dragon’s blood?”

-He automatically gripped at a large silver belt buckle at his waist.
+He instinctively gripped at a large, silver belt buckle at his waist.
 It was shaped in the spitting image of Naga’s muzzle.
-What truly gave the similarity away was one green gemstone and one yellow gemstone set in place on the buckle as dragon’s eyes.
+What truly gave the similarity away was one green gemstone and one yellow gemstone set in place on the buckle as dragon eyes.

 “Those are Naga’s stones,” Eena noted.

-Edgar pulled on the silver buckle, whipping off the belt.
+Edgar pulled on the silver buckle and whipped off the belt.
 He then handed it over to the immortal queen.
 “This is the dragon’s blood,” he announced proudly.
 “It is incomparable to any other charm.”

 Eena slid her fingers along the slick, shiny belt.
 The look and feel reminded her of a dragon’s armored coat.